What the Fact?!

 There are children in the creekside neighborhood going door to door letting us know the city plans to demolish the jumps at Left Hand Creek Park next week.
 Is this true?

-JCameron asked almost 4 years ago
+JCameron asked over 4 years ago

 Hello.
 There are several issues with the jumps at Left Hand Creek Park.
 Here is some background information.